-Amphibious Warships are U.S. Navy ships designed to provide support to the U.S. Marines and ground forces.
-Most amphibious warships constructed prior to the late 1970s were built with a plethora of asbestos-containing products.
-Anyone who worked aboard or around the vessels are a heightened risk of developing toxic illnesses caused by asbestos exposure.
+Most amphibious warships constructed prior to the late 1970s were built with asbestos-containing products, similar to most other vessels constructed during the same time period.
+Anyone who worked aboard or around these vessels are a heightened risk of developing toxic illnesses caused by asbestos exposure.

 About Amphibious Warships

 Amphibious Warships were created in the late 1800s, around the time of the Battle of Pisagua.
 The military needed an effective way to carry its troops and cargo during amphibious tasks and operations.
-In turn, the first amphibious warship was created by the Chilean government.
+The first amphibious warship was created by the Chilean government.

 Shortly after, the FMF began constructing vessels known as “Higgins Boats,” which were large vessels with extra-wide ramps that could carry over 30 troops, a vehicle, and cargo.

-By World War II, however, the military began became interested in creating better vessels that could hold more ships and cargo.
-At the beginning of the war, the military had no amphibious assault ships at all, and looked to the British military for ideas.
+By World War II, the military became interested in creating better vessels that could hold more ships and cargo.
+At the beginning of the war, the military had no amphibious assault ships at all and looked to the British military for ideas.